 I was fortunate enough to see three different versions of the same house.
 The first, pictured here, was a beautiful and preserved example of the architect’s original design.
 I was particularly taken by the ground floor layout which was divided by various pieces of built-in furniture: standing in the dining area at the front of the house, you could look through the built-in open shelving into the kitchen, which opened on the other side into the living room and gardens beyond.
 The two smaller bedrooms were admittedly a bit corridor-like and the bunker room a bit weird but the overall design and layout more than made up for these shortcomings.

-The other two houses had been extensively remodelled by their respective owners, who described ripping out all of the original features in order to replace them with contemporary features such as glass block walls, chrome handrails, halogen spotlights and mirrored mosaic tiling.
-I nodded politely even though I felt inwardly distressed.
+The other two houses had been extensively remodelled by their respective owners, who described ripping out all of the original features in order to replace them with contemporary features.
+I will admit to finding this distressing!